TigranMelkonian/Spotify_Album_Popularity_Predictor/README.md

 # Introduction:
 In this project I analyzed the discographic characteristics of 300,000 tracks scraped from Spotify’s API to identify which are the largest influencers on artist popularity and produce a predictive model for artist popularity.

 How can we predict the greatness of an artist from historical discographic data and popular preferences?
 This question puzzled me for a long time since there is no universal way to claim the popularity of an artist.
-Many people rely on critics to gauge the quality of a artist, while others use their instincts.
+Many people rely on critics to gauge the quality of an artist, while others use their instincts.

-Given that hundreds of albums are produced each year, There has to be a better way for us to tell the greatness of movie without relying on critics or our own instincts.
+Given that hundreds of albums are produced each year, There has to be an objective way for us to tell the greatness of an artist without relying on critics or our own instincts.

 # Project Goals:
-Analyze the trend of music development over the past 100 years and produce models to predict artist popularity through machine learning algorithms.
+Analyze the trend of music development over the past 100 years and produce models to predict artist popularity through constructing Multiple Linear Regreession and Random Forrest models.

 Here’s a quick summary of my approach:

+* Aquire Spotify API Client ID and Secret ID
-* Get the data from Spotify API
+* Get the data using Spotify's API
 * Process the data to extract audio features for each artist
 * Analyze and visualize each discographic feature for all the artists
 * Apply Multiple Linear Regression and Random Forest modeling to predict artist popularity

 # Data Extraction and Cleaning:
-I used [Spotify’s awesome API](https://developer.spotify.com/documentation/web-api/) to extract data for 2185 celebrities over the past 100 years.
+I used [Spotify’s awesome API](https://developer.spotify.com/documentation/web-api/) to extract discographic data and number of followers for each of 2185 celebrities over the past 100 years.
+(Follow steps on Spotify's webpage to set up a developer account!)

-Then I acquired track discographic data and number of followers for each artist by their name.
 ```R
 devtools::install_github('charlie86/spotifyr')
 library(spotifyr)